Evolving aid package offers billions for hospitals, testing

 “The president is willing to consider that in the next bill, but wants to get this over the finish line with a focus on small businesses, hospitals and testing,” Mnuchin said.

-He said he’s been in touch with GOP leaders including Senate Majority Leader Mitch McConnell, R-Ky., and House Minority Leader Kevin McCarthy, R-Calif., and all are “on board with the same plan.”
+He said he’s been in touch with GOP leaders including McConnell, R-Ky., and House Minority Leader Kevin McCarthy, R-Calif., and all are “on board with the same plan.”
+On the Sunday call with senators, Mnuchin and McConnell reiterated that money for state and local governments as well as food stamps would not be included in the package, according to the GOP aide.

-“I’m hopeful that we can reach an agreement, that the Senate can pass this tomorrow, and that the House can take it up on Tuesday, and, Wednesday, we’d be back up and running,” Mnuchin said.
+“I’m hopeful that we can reach an agreement, that the Senate can pass this tomorrow, and that the House can take it up on Tuesday, and, Wednesday, we’d be back up and running,” Mnuchin said earlier in his TV interview.

-Schumer said Democrats were still working to get aid for state and local governments.
+Schumer said Democrats would insist on aid for state and local governments.
 They had submitted a compromise offer Friday that would provide $150 billion for states as well as cities, counties and towns based on need.
 Key swing states for Trump in the November presidential election — Pennsylvania, Michigan, Ohio and Wisconsin — would receive billions in new aid under the proposal, according to a senior Democratic aide who spoke on condition of anonymity to discuss details of private negotiations.

 “We are pushing hard,” Schumer said.
 “We don’t want our police, our firefighters, our EMTs, our bus drivers — this is not an abstract issue.
 We don’t want them fired.”